Philip Carey

-Philip Carey (born Eugene Joseph Carey, July 15, 1925 – February 6, 2009) was an American actor.
+Philip Carey (born Eugene Joseph Carey, July 15, 1925 – February 6, 2009) was an American actor, well-known for playing the role of Asa Buchanan on the soap opera One Life to Live for nearly three decades.

 Early life and education

 On July 15, 1925, Carey was born in Hackensack, New Jersey.
-He grew up in Rosedale, Queens and Malverne, New York.
+He grew up in Rosedale, Queens, and Malverne, New York.

 Carey studied drama at the University of Miami.